Allocation of locally generated electricity in renewable energy communities: Case study

-Additionally, Table \ref{tab:results_ex1} shows the distribution of local production: local sales (energy delivered to REC members) and global sales (energy sold to the retailer).
-In the first metering period, local sales amount to 0.46, which is the total demand of the system.
-The production surplus (0.04), is sold to the retailer as global sales.
-In the second metering period, local sales are 0.30 + 0.02, which corresponds to the total available production.
-Since, at this metering period, there is greater demand than supply, there are no global sales.
-The maximisation of global sales observed in these results depends on the price signals imposed in the simulation.
-In this case, since the selling price is the same for all producers, the optimisation cannot discriminate between them when allocating local and global sales, and provides one of the possible solutions.
-However, this parameter can be adjusted in the optimisation (i.e. one price signal per producer), leading to a ranking of producers.
+In Table~\ref{tab:results_ex1} we can see that for the first metering period, local sales (sub-table C) amount to 0.46, which is the total demand of the system (see Table~\ref{tab:initial_state_ex1}).
+The electricity generation surplus is 0.04, and is sold as global sales (sub-table D).
+In the second metering period, local sales (sub-table C) are 0.32, which correspond to the total available electricity generation (see Table~\ref{tab:initial_state_ex1}).
+Since, at metering period two, there is greater demand than electricity generation, there are no global sales.
+The distribution between local and global sales responds to the different price signals and, in particular, to the different spreads between $\xi_{i}^{b} - \xi_{i}^{s}$ and $\xi_{i}^{l-} - \xi_{i}^{l+}$ (see Equation \eqref{eqn:billing_costs} for the definition of the price signals).
+These spreads represent the final price per kWh that REC members pay to consume electricity from their electricity suppliers in the first case, and from the REC in the second one.
+In this example, the first spread is 0.16 EUR/kWh and the second one is 0.002 EUR/kWh, consequently, the optimisation problem allocates as much as the local electricity generation as possible as local sales first, and then the rest as global ones.